programminghistorian/jekyll/lessons/api-data-in-r-with-httr.md

 Lesson Goals
 ------------

 In this lesson, we will use R-Studio and specially created packages to acquire metadata from the Digital Public Library of America's partner collections.
 The metadata can be analyzed or visualized to explore a variety of questions that historians are interested in answering.
 As digital historians, one of our major hurdles is acquiring machine-readable data.
 The process may involve OCR, data entry, or downloading csv tables and munging them for your needs.
-But there is a another way to access data: the Application Programming Interface, or API.
+But there is a another way to access data: the API

-The *Programming Historian* does not yet have an R Studio tutorial, but there is a good introduction availabel at [A (very) Short Introduction to R](https://cran.r-project.org/doc/contrib/Torfs+Brauer-Short-R-Intro.pdf).

 Historians don't have as many "Big data" sets as other disciplines, but what we do have is [published works metadata](http://thomaspadilla.org/papers/padillahiggins_humdata_postprint.pdf).
 The Library of Congress holds 158 million items with their associated metadata.
 The Digital Public Library of America ([DPLA](http://dp.la/)) holds metadata for a more modest 8.5 million items (and growing).
 But unlike the Library of Congress, the DPLA allows users to access their entire collection via [API](http://dp.la/info/developers/codex/) (though check out LC's Chronicling America [API](http://chroniclingamerica.loc.gov/about/api/#search) for historic newspapers).

 This is an intermediate-level tutorial on using the httr package and rmetadata package from RopenSci to connect to the Digital Public Library of America's API.
 It assumes some baseline knowledge of R and is specific to the DPLA's site, but hopefully can be generalized to a variety of APIs.
 The rmetadata package is a ["wrapper"](http://en.wikipedia.org/wiki/Wrapper_library) for httr, but it closely parallels the inputs and outputs used by httr.